Łańcut Castle: Owners

 In the second half of the 14th century, the land was the property of the Toporczyk family, who built a wooden castle on the hill.
-In the 16th century the castle belonged to Stadnicki family.
-Since the 17th century, the property was in the hands of the Lubomirski family, and then the Potocki family until 1944.
+In the 16th century the castle belonged to the Stadnicki family.
+From the 17th century, the property was in the hands of the Lubomirski family, and then the Potocki family until 1944.

 History

 The castle was originally built in the second half of the 16th century, but was later modernised into a palace-residence by its owners.
-It was once home to two greatest Polish families – first, until 1816, the Lubomirski family, and later – until 1944 – the Potocki clan.
+It was once home to two of Poland’s most prominent families: first the Lubomirski family, until 1816, and later the Potocki family, until 1944.